EF Education First: Locations

 EF has offices and schools in more than 100 countries.
 The company's hubs are in Cambridge, Massachusetts; London, England; and Zurich, Switzerland.
 In 2014, EF opened a new North American headquarters facility on the Charles River in Cambridge, Massachusetts.
-The building is centered around a 10-story spiral staircase abutting a "glass waterfall."
-In 2019, EF opened a new global headquarters facility in Zurich, Switzerland in the former Swiss Stock Exchange building, Neue Börse, after extensive renovation.
-EF employs a global director of architecture and design and a team of in-house designers to plan all offices and schools.

-EF is also the owner of historic facilities at which it delivers its programs, including the Custom House and Ashridge in England and the former Marymount College, Tarrytown campus in New York.
-In 1989, EF bought a piece of the Berlin Wall and placed it on the Hult International Business School Boston campus to represent the company's mission of "opening the world through education."
-It is one of several segments on display in Massachusetts.

 Controversy

 EF has been criticised in several instances by students taking its courses.

 In 2019, seven of its English teachers in Xuzhou allegedly tested positive for drugs.
 The case ignited discussions about EF's hiring practices, leading to its suspension from the China Association for Non-Government Education.

 In 2020, a former teacher of EF was charged for exploiting a previous pupil in China.
 The defendant, an American national, threatened to post video footage of the student's sexually explicit conduct online unless she sent him more images and a video of herself engaged in similar acts.
-EF said the alleged crime happened after the man returned to the US when his contract in China had already been terminated for violating the company's code of conduct.
-The company's spokesperson declined to explain the specifics of the violation.
-He has pled guilty in a Missouri court to sexual exploitation of a minor and to receiving and distributing child pornography.
+EF said the alleged crime happened after the man returned to the US when his contract in China had already been terminated for violating the company's code of conduct; they declined to explain the specifics of the violation.
+The teacher pled guilty in a Missouri court to sexual exploitation of a minor and to receiving and distributing child pornography.

-On 17 February 2022 Claudio Mandia, an Italian student participating in the IB Diploma programme of the EF Academy in New York, took his life following his expulsion after being caught cheating repetitively.
-The school has always denied the circumstance that the young man was in a state of confinement, the room "was not locked" and "could have social interaction", was the reply of the Academy of New York Thornwood to the accusations of Claudio's family members.
+On 17 February 2022, Claudio Mandia, an Italian student participating in the IB Diploma programme of the EF Academy in New York, took his life following his expulsion after being caught cheating repetitively.
+The Academy of New York Thornwood responded to the accusations of Claudio's family members by saying that the young man was not confined, that the room was not locked, and that he "could have social interaction".

-The Italian television show "Chi l'ha visto?" has brought to light many testimonies from students who participated in the EF language study trips.
-Among the testimonies, there are cases of students being hosted by drunk parents and one host parent who shot a neighbour.
+The Italian television show "Chi l'ha visto?" has many testimonies from students who participated in the EF language study trips.
+Students have claimed that they were hosted by drunk parents and that one host parent had shot a neighbour.